asim/reminder/README.md

 ## Overview

-The Reminder is an API and web app for reading, querying and searching the Quran, Hadith and Names of Allah.
-It provides contextual search and summarisation using
+The Reminder is an API and app for the Quran, Hadith (Bukhari) and Names of Allah.
+It provides search summarisation using OpenAI and RAG context referencing.
+The goal is to consolidate these texts and information into a single API and app and leverage LLMs as a tool for searching.
+We do not offload reasoning to LLMs but they are a new form of useful indexing for search.
-OpenAI generated embeddings and chat APIs.
-It uses RAG based context referencing when provides summaries and answers.
-The API provides straightforward access to the Quran and ability to query the LLM.
-More to follow soon.

 ## Features